uio-bmi/immuneML/docs/source/galaxy/galaxy_apply_ml_models.rst

 :ref:`receptor <How to train immune receptor classifiers using the easy Galaxy interface>` and :ref:`repertoire <How to train immune repertoire classifiers using the easy Galaxy interface>` classification using the easy Galaxy interfaces, or the more versatile :ref:`YAML-based tool for training ML models <How to train ML models in Galaxy>`.

+An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/apply-machine-learning-models>`_.

 Creating the YAML specification
 ---------------------------------------------
 This Galaxy tool takes as input an immuneML dataset from the Galaxy history, a model training output .zip, and a YAML specification file.